 If you’re having a baby in South Africa, this guide will explain South-African prenatal and postnatal care, and services you can benefit from along the way.

-Before you deliver your baby, you might like to research the rules regarding topics such as maternity and paternity leave in South Africa, maternity benefits, the South African birth register, and finding the best maternity hospital in Johannesburg (or another one of the big cities).
+If you decided to have a baby in South Africa, you might like to research the rules regarding topics such as maternity and paternity leave in the country, child benefits, the South African birth register, and more.
 This guide supports you on your journey to parenthood.